gitcordier/FunctionalAnalysis/README.md

     - mathspec
   - cite
   - geometry
-  - xltxtra (for XeLaTeX)
-  - xunicode (for XeLaTeX)
-  - xetex (for XeLaTeX)
+  - caption
 - Optional: Relevant fonts:
-  - Computer Modern 10
+  - New Computer Modern 10 (NewCM10)
-  - CMU Serif
-  - CMU Typewriter Text Light

 You may want to install the latest [TeXLive](https://www.tug.org)